Gas cutting operator course

 We offer a course on acetylene-oxygen, plasma and electric torches, which are some of the most popular tools used to separate low-carbon and low-alloy metals.
 At our centre, you will learn all the necessary information about working as an operator.

 For all those who would like to gain theoretical knowledge and practical skills in the subject of manual gas cutting.

 What is the main purpose of the course?

-Practical and theoretical preparation of students for manual gas cutting with oxy-acetylene, plasma and electric flames.
+Practical and theoretical preparation of trainees for manual gas cutting with acetylene-oxygen, plasma and electric flames.

 Each participant must be over 18 years of age and have a minimum basic education.

 The training covers the following topics:

 - rules Health and Safety and HSE in gas cutting,